MayaLeeeeee/30MMF/README.md

 # MayaLeeeeee.github.io

 In this webiste, I introduce our team's video 'Connect, To Connect' along with other films that were produced by students in our Communications Lab course.
+This term, the topic was "Connection and Interaction."
+In the main page, the topic is introduced and the films are shown.
+There are links to the official NYUAD website and the Interactive Media Team of NYUAD>

+When you click 'meet the teams,' it moves on to another page where you can meet the names and the general profile of the participants.
+There is a lack of profile photos and was replaced with an annonymous profile photo.

+When you click the topic, 'Connection and Interaction,' you get an alert that you will jump to the lower part of the website.
+With the click, it will jump to the lower part where the first video starts.